sbstndb/subsetix/README.md

 This repository is now a pure Python/CuPy project that focuses on set operations (union / intersection / difference) between per-row interval sets.
-It runs entirely on the GPU using custom CuPy `RawKernel`s and provides both a high-level expression API and ready-to-use demos/benchmarks.
+It runs entirely on the GPU using custom CuPy `RawKernel`s and provides both a high-level expression API plus targeted benchmarks and AMR demos.

 ## Requirements

 - Python 3.9+
 - [CuPy](https://cupy.dev/) built against a CUDA toolkit matching your GPU (`pip install cupy-cuda12x`, `cupy-cuda11x`, …)
-- NumPy, Matplotlib (for the interactive demo)
+- NumPy (tests, utilities)

 ## Installation